 A sticky collision is not the only kind of inelastic collision.
 Technically, any collision that loses kinetic energy is an inelastic collision.
-A sticky collision is special because is produces the greatest loss of kinetic energy for the given starting conditions.
+A sticky collision is special because is results in the largest loss of kinetic energy when the objects move together as one (same velocity) after the collision.
 For this reason it is also called a completely inelastic collision.

-- 6. Represent.
+6. Represent.
 Write an impulse-momentum equation for this system.
 Write a work-energy equation for this system.
-(Remember, you don't need to write any quantities that are zero). - 90 © C. Meyer, 2016
+(Remember, you don't need to write any quantities that are zero).

+92 © C. Meyer, 2016